MitchDarrow/HHC_2025/index.md

 Total Players Starting the Prologue: 19,036

-Total Players Starting Act 1: 5937
+Total participants starting Act 1: 5937

-Total Players Starting Act 2: 2659
+Total participants starting Act 2: 2659

-Total Players Starting Act3: 814
+Total participants starting Act3: 814

-Total players completing HHC: 191
+Total participants completing the HHC: 191

 Members of BerryDunn's IT Security Consulting team have participated in this event the last several years.
 The team uses the HHC for honing and developing staff member's skills .
 Each participant works independently.
 The team gathers once a week for a social hour where we are able to discuss objectives, tools, and techniques.
 The list below is a curated list that the team has determined to be the best of class solution for each objective.
 A matrix of solution write-ups for each objective may be found here: [All Solutions](/allwriteups.md)